tedneward/Azgaarnoth/Classes/Fighter/Maneuvers.md

 ```
 def pushingattack(npc):
-    npc.traits.append("***Maneuver: Pushing Attack.*** When you hit a creature with a weapon attack, you can expend one superiority die to attempt to drive the target back.
-You add the superiority die to the attack's damage roll, and if the target is Large or smaller, it must make a Strength saving throw.
-On a failed save, you push the target up to 15 feet away from you.")
+    npc.defer(lambda npc: npc.traits.append(f"***Maneuver: Pushing Attack.*** When you hit a creature with a weapon attack, you can expend one superiority die to attempt to drive the target back.
+You add the superiority die to the attack's damage roll, and if the target is Large or smaller, it must make a Strength saving throw (DC {8 + npc.proficiencybonus() + (npc.STRbonus() if npc.STRbonus() > npc.DEXbonus() else npc.DEXbonus())}).
+On a failed save, you push the target up to 15 feet away from you.") )
 ```

 ### Quick Toss